uhzair/Simple-Affiliate-Stores/README.md

 You can see a working demo [here](http://chlist.github.io/Simple-Affiliate-Stores/)

 # Setup

-1.Make sure simple affiliates store is on a web server (any type will do as long as it can serve static web pages).
+* Make sure simple affiliates store is on a web server (any type will do as long as it can serve static web pages).

-2.Edit the `js/config.js` to your liking.
+* Edit the `js/config.js` to your liking.

+# Using JSON version

+* Use the products.json file as a starting point.
-3.Add additional products in the `products.json` file.
+* Add additional products in the `products.json` file.
+* Make sure mode is set to `JSON` in `js/config.js` and that `googleSheets.js` is not being referenced in the setup.

 # Using Google Spreadsheet